iUTAH Summer Research Institute

 Like to spend time outdoors learning about your environment?
 Join us for a week spent performing research in the Red Butte Creek Watershed and contribute to the bigger picture of water sustainability in Utah.
 Secondary education teachers, undergraduates, and high school students who enjoy spending time outdoors while learning about the environment are encouraged to apply.

 Applications may be submitted online using the links below:

 - Teachers of Grades 7-12 in Science, Social Studies and Technology (Applications closed)

-- Undergraduate Students (Still accepting applications)
+- Undergraduate Students (Applications closed)

 - Students in Grades 9-12 (Applications closed)